Doctrine & Faith

 The Ten Commandments reflect God's eternal principles of love and righteousness, guiding Christian conduct.

-The seventh-day Sabbath is a holy day of rest, worship, and renewal, honoring God’s creation and redemption.
+The seventh-day Sabbath is a holy day of rest, worship, and renewal, honouring God's creation and redemption.

 Believers are stewards of God's resources, faithfully managing time, talents, and tithes for His glory.

-Christians live to honor God, reflecting His character through love, modesty, and healthy living.
+Christians live to honour God, reflecting His character through love, modesty, and healthy living.

 Marriage is a sacred, lifelong union between a man and a woman, with the family as a foundation for spiritual growth.